augmented-os/augmented-os/docs/architecture/components/business_store_service/data_model.md

 * Removed fields -> optionally keep the column but mark it deprecated (actual removal may be deferred to avoid data loss, unless explicitly dropped after migration).
 * Modified field types -> possible if the type is compatible; otherwise, BSS may create a new column and migrate data.

-Example snippet of a JSON Schema for a tenant’s `invoice` table, stored in metadata:
+Example snippet of a JSON Schema for a tenant's `invoice` table, stored in metadata:

 ```json
 {